 EDLD 6791: Educational Leadership Master's Seminar (An introduction to the program and concepts), one credit

 EDLD 6300: Data Informed Decision Making, Research and Evaluation

 EDLD 6610: School Law and Ethics

 EDLD 6740: School Community Relations and Cultural Competence

 EDLD 6793: Principal Internship I (field placement)

-EDLD 6794: Principal Internship II (capstone class), two credit
+EDLD 6794: Principal Internship II (capstone class), two credits

 Program total: 30 credits

-The K-12 Principal master's degree program meets the new standards for the Michigan K-12 administrator certification requirements, NCATE accreditation standards and the guidelines of the Interstate School Leaders Licensure Consortium (ISLLC), and is pending Michigan State Department of Education principal preparation program approval.
+The K-12 Principal master's degree program meets the new standards for the Michigan K-12 administrator certification requirements, NCATE accreditation standards and the guidelines of the Interstate School Leaders Licensure Consortium (ISLLC), and is Michigan State Department of Education principal preparation program approved.